vuejs/v2.vuejs.org/source/api/instance-properties.md

 - **Type:** `HTMLElement`
 - **Read only**

-The DOM node that the ViewModel is managing.
+The DOM element that the ViewModel is managing.

 ### vm.$data